sergey-shandar/public/notes/set-diff.md

 By removing the highest bit from the hash, we can recursively apply the same split function to resulted sublists.

+The tree's structure is similar to a prefix tree, also known as [Trie](https://en.wikipedia.org/wiki/Trie).

 ### Example

 ```